i18next/i18next-vue/docs/migration-v3.md

     - v2 returned the untranslated translation key, which is usually uglier
 - support for [TypeScript auto-completion of translation keys](https://www.i18next.com/overview/typescript)
     - via `i18next`'s support for this
-    - Your milage may vary (dev performance, ...).
+    - Your mileage may vary (dev performance, ...).
 If it works for you, it can be quite useful.